MasterofNull/nixos/README.md

 ```
 sudo dockerd
 ```
+Make sure Docker is running (with the above command) for the next steps.

+# PHASE 2

 We need to download some large and old files from git.
 Let's do some prep.
 ```